robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 routine.
 We also need pupils to understand what the purpose of a paired and group activity is and how it will support their learning goals.

-In this video, I'm going to model setting a paired activity which is used to consolidate prior knowledge through repeated practice.
+In this video, I’m going to model setting a paired activity which is used to consolidate prior knowledge through repeated practice.
 I am a Spanish teacher, teaching a year 10 class.
 In the previous two terms, pupils have been learning about describing and giving opinions about their school.
 I want pupils to recognize and practise using key knowledge within this topic in written and spoken form.
 Pupils have already carried out this group task before several times.
 The structure of the task and the task instructions remain the same each time because I want pupils to be focusing their attention on the content they are working on rather than the logistics of the task.
 However, even though pupils have done this activity before I want to remind them of the purpose of this group task and give clear instructions.

-_“So we've been working on describing the school and your school routine.
-We're now going to do a group task where you will practise writing and listening for this content so that you're able to use the vocabulary with greater fluency.
+_“So we’ve been working on describing the school and your school routine. we’re now going to do a group task where you will practise writing and listening for this content so that you’re able to use the vocabulary with greater fluency.
 You will work in groups of three.
 One person will dictate, one will scribe, and one will be the checker.
 Just as before, on your tables, the piece of paper will tell you which roles you have._

 _So, person A, you have a partially completed text in Spanish._